Abdullah1tani/Weather-Tracker/README.md

    - Posting requests to the [location API](#location-api)

 #### 3 - Other
-   - Writing a well structured documentation
+   - Writing a well-structured documentation

 ## 7. Other Projects:
 If you made it till here, thank you for reading :D